 I like markets and Riga’s Central Market was built using repurposed German Zeppelin hangars from the First World War.
 You cannot find an equivalent anywhere else in the world.

 Out of poverty and the fact that we didn’t have the money for the materials, we recycled buildings that were there before.
 It’s also a message for today’s world — re-cycle rather than make new.

 Central Market has local Latvian products.
 It has stands selling hand-crafted souvenirs rather than mass-produced stuff.
 You can find products such as mittens and wooden items, including spoons.

 Where do you recommend among the best day trips from Riga?

 If people have some extra time, I’d suggest Sigulda if they’re active.
 It’s possible to do activities such as summer bobsleigh or winter bobsleigh.
 Hiking, riding a cable car and even bungee jumping are possibilities.
 There’s also a wind tunnel.
 It’s a great place for active travellers.

 For people who are less active and like the beach, if the weather allows it I’d suggest heading to Jūrmala.
-It’s a train ride, half-an-hour away from Rega.
-There’s gingerbread houses — 19th century wooden villas that were built for the wealthy of Riga who were trying to get closer to the seaside.
+It’s a train ride, half an hour away from Rega.
+There are gingerbread houses — 19th-century wooden villas that were built for the wealthy of Riga who were trying to get closer to the seaside.

 Jūrmala would make a great half-day or full-day trip to the seaside, surrounded by pine trees.
 Jūrmala Beach is wide and it’s never really packed with people.